 Housing

-Rumoured changes to Stamp Duty for first-time-buyers and the majority homeowners never transpired, however second-home owners and landlords will see an increase in the Stamp Duty Land Tax Surcharge – disincentivising landlords from investment in the much-needed supply of PRS homes that the monthly RICS Residential Market Survey consistently shows is needed to tackle rising rents.
+Changes in Stamp Duty Land Tax will occur in spring 2025 for the majority of the market, but not as sudden as some predicted.
+However, as of the day after the budget, second-home owners and landlords will see an increase in the Stamp Duty Land Tax Surcharge – disincentivising landlords from investment in the much-needed supply of PRS homes that the monthly RICS Residential Market Survey consistently shows is needed to tackle rising rents.

 Commitments made by the Chancellor include: